Lifestyle

 Laconia

-COST OF LIVING FOR RETIREES: 7.5% below national average
+COST OF LIVING FOR RETIREES: 12.3% above national average

 Laconia’s jaw-dropping beauty is evident in its open-year-round lakes and beaches.
 That makes sense, because Laconia is positioned between two lovely lakes, Winnipesaukee and Winnisquam.
 Whether you’re more interested in fishing, swimming, or just walking along the water’s edge, you’ll love Laconia’s outdoor areas.
 If you’re more into indoor pursuits, check out the Laconia Antique Center.